UPDATE: Opal Beginning School is no longer accepting Info Session RSVPS. To attend an info session, please RSVP and provide the following information:

 Studio & Project Work allows children to work with paint and natural materials, like clay or wood, to study a topic of interest and participate in long-term projects with classmates.

-Story Workshop is an opportunity for children to strengthen their language and literacy development by playing with a variety of objects and materials to tell stories from their real or imaginary lives.
+Story Workshop is an opportunity for children to strengthen their language and literacy development by playing with a variety of objects and materials to tell ideas from their real or imaginary lives.
 They develop competence with the story form and communicate their stories using a wide variety of media.

 Outdoor Time happens every day!
 Children spend time on the playground or nearby arboretum.
-They make connections with the natural world, including weather, the seasons and the plants or animals living in Washington Park.
+They make connections with the natural world, including the weather, the seasons and the plants or animals living in Washington Park.